 Portable Wifi Device

 Let me preface this by encouraging you to use your time in Voyageurs to disconnect as much as possible.
 It’s a truly magical place best enjoyed without the distractions of daily life.
 But, if you have a need or desire to remain connected, consider bringing a portable wifi device.
-My favorite is SkyRoam because they have rental devices that are easy and affordable to use.
+My favorite is Solis (previously Skyroam) because they have daily, monthly and per gigabyte plans that are easy and affordable to use.
+Use code THISBIGWILDWORLD for 10% off your Solis purchase!

 Enjoy Your Voyageurs National Park Houseboat Trip